soodaakar/DeepLearning_Project/README.md

 you can either.
 1. Run the model and save .h5 files again or
 2. skip directly to load model section of every model, load the model and check the results.

+In short the steps are:
+1. create environment using .yml file.
+2. Access files from google drive, unzip the zip files in root directory.
+3. Run data_prep.ipynb ( you can skip image generation block).
+4. Run modeling.ipynb.